 Students are required to complete surveillance testing on days in which they are requested to do so.
 Students not completing this requirement will be referred to the Office of Student Conduct or their Graduate/Professional Program.
 Students who miss testing may lose their ability to access campus facilities.

-Unvaccinated faculty and staff coming to campus will be required to complete weekly surveillance testing.
-Those not completing required testing by Thursday at 6 p.m. will have their DukeCards immediately disabled until completing the required test.
+Beginning Oct.
+1, unvaccinated faculty and staff, regardless of work location, will be required to complete weekly surveillance testing.
+Those not completing required testing by Thursday at 6 p.m. will have their DukeCards immediately disabled until completing the required test the following week.
 Faculty or staff members who continue to not participate in required testing will have their NetID deactivated, limiting their access to email and other Duke systems.
 They may also be subject to disciplinary action in violation of Duke’s safety policy.
+Unvaccinated individuals who are on a leave of absence will not be required to test weekly until the the end of their leave.

 Contacts for Student Questions